asecurityteam/awsconfig-transformerd/README.md

 AWS Config provides a detailed view of the configuration of AWS resources, potentially across multiple AWS accounts, and can provide a stream of configuration change events via an SNS topic which publishes to SQS.
-The awsconfig-transformerd service provides an API which accepts the SQS payload, transforms the data, and POSTs the transformed data to an HTTP endpoint, where they may be further transformed or otherwise processed and consumed by other services.
+The awsconfig-transformerd service provides a lambda handler which accepts the SQS payload, and retuns a transformed copy of the payload.
+The goal of the transformation is to highlight changes to the network interfaces associated with AWS resources.

 Example topic payloads can be seen at AWS's Developer Guide page, but beware, the data is old.
 To gain a complete understanding of the variances in notification payloads, it is recommended to gather real notifications of actual change events.

-The current implementation of this filter only observes `"changeType": "UPDATE"` events, and only records and transforms `Configuration.NetworkInterfaces.*` changes.
+For the current list of supported resource types, see [Supported Resources](#supported-resources).
 All other config change types are ignored.
 The payload emitted from this transformer adheres to the following JSON specification:

 ```
 {